bangbangcon/bangbangcon.github.io/2016/speakers.md

 Before running the New Horizons spacecraft as a flight controller for the first-ever reconnaissance of Pluto and Charon, **Katie** wrote flight software for that spacecraft and one of the scientific instruments aboard a Mercury orbiter.
-She loves practicing the Way of Tea and mucking about in caves.
+They love practicing the Way of Tea and mucking about in caves.

 ---